 Research and Education

 BC Stats is a provincial government agency that produces and interprets statistical information relating to all facets of life in British Columbia, including the demographic, social and economic conditions of the province and its population.
+This website provides the latest statistics on immigration in your region.

 Statistics Canada is the federal government agency that compiles, analyses and disseminates statistical information on life in Canada, including demographics, social trends, economic conditions, etc.